Bit-Flip Vulnerability of Shared KV-Cache Blocks in LLM Serving Systems: Background

 \subsection{vLLM and Prefix Caching}

-vLLM~\cite{kwon2023pagedattention} manages KV-cache memory using a block-based scheme.
-The KV-cache of each request is partitioned into fixed-size \emph{KV blocks}, each holding a predetermined number of tokens (typically 16) and storing the per-token key and value vectors across all attention heads.
-In vLLM's current production engine (v1), once a block has been fully computed, it is treated as \emph{immutable by convention}---new tokens are always written to freshly allocated blocks, while existing blocks are read but never overwritten by the serving framework itself.
-No hardware or OS-level mechanism enforces this invariant; the GPU memory remains fully writable, leaving cached blocks vulnerable to external bit-flip faults.
+vLLM~\cite{kwon2023pagedattention} manages KV-cache memory in fixed-size \emph{KV blocks}, each holding a predetermined number of tokens (typically 16) and storing the per-token key and value vectors across all attention heads.
+In vLLM's production engine (v1), a fully computed block is \emph{immutable by convention}---new tokens go to freshly allocated blocks, while existing blocks are read but never overwritten by the framework.
+No hardware or OS mechanism enforces this; the GPU memory remains fully writable, leaving cached blocks vulnerable to external bit-flip faults.